 This system is the good compromise because it is quite aesthetic, little subject to external deterioration where it is quick to intervene.

 The last category describes emerging technology.
 As its name suggests, the underground network is made to emerge from the ground to make connections, tap-off and other functions needed in a distribution network.
-The emerging solutions can also enable the link between the underground and overhead networks.
+The emerging solutions can also enable to link underground and overhead networks.

 The benefit of this technology is above all the ease of maintenance.
 The fitter works at breast height.
 It also helps bypass the need for waterproofing required in underground.
 Here we find the same constraints as in the air, mechanical protection, UV resistance, resistance also to water penetration …

 This solution fits into the urban landscape because the connections are stored in a shell, often a cabinet.
 The asset of underground networks of being hidden is therefore lost.
 Nevertheless, manufacturers work with utilities to provide aesthetic consistency in the shells used.

 Ultimately, which technology to prefer on the network?